How to Create an Internal Knowledge Base: A Complete Guide

 Feedback opens the door to multiple opportunities for improving your knowledge base performance.

-Since employees are the ones who will be ultimately using your knowledge base, they can provide unparalleled insights into what’s working well and what can be improved.
+Since employees will ultimately use your knowledge base, they can provide unparalleled insights into what’s working well and what can be improved.

 Make the Most of Visuals

-When written text is supported by relevant images and videos, it leaves a lasting impact on readers and helps them understand even complicated concepts with absolute ease.
+When relevant images and videos support written text, it leaves a lasting impact on readers and helps them understand even complicated concepts with absolute ease.

-By default, visuals are more memorable and help improve the information processing speed, and retention power of employees, which is why using them in your knowledge base can prove incredibly useful.
+By default, visuals are more memorable and help improve employees’ information processing speed and retention power, which is why using them in your knowledge base can prove incredibly useful.

 Customize Your Knowledge Base